DougDougGithub/ChatGodApp/README.md

 # ChatGodApp

-Written by DougDoug, with help from Banana
+Written by DougDoug, with help from Banana!
 You are welcome to adapt/use this code for whatever you'd like.
 Credit is appreciated but not necessary.

 SETUP: